1jour1vin

 Bettane & Desseauve

-In his new facilities in the heart of Tain, Jacques Grange has at his disposal sublime, state-of-the-art equipment.
-He is assisted by Marco Beckmann, an Italian oenologist and wine taster.
-Future vintages look promising.
-In Hermitage, the new cuvée from the hilltop Grandes Vignes reveals this little-used terroir.
+At his new facilities in the heart of Tain, Jacques Grange has a superb, state-of-the-art facility at his disposal.
+He is assisted by Marco Beckmann, an Italian oenologist and expert taster.
+The coming vintages look promising.
+In Hermitage, the new cuvée from the Grandes Vignes at the top of the hill brings this underutilized terroir to the forefront.

 Guide Hachette des vins

-Founded in 1835 and owned by Champagne Deutz (Roederer group) since 1977.
-Under the direction of Fabrice Rosset and his technical director Jacques Grange, the company has 30 hectares of its own vineyards in the northern appellations, supplemented by grape purchases, with the southern range coming from the négociant-éléveur side of the business.
+Founded in 1835, the house has been owned by Champagne Deutz (Roederer Group) since 1977.
+Under the leadership of Fabrice Rosset and his technical director Jacques Grange, it owns 30 hectares of vineyards in the northern appellations, supplemented by purchased grapes; the southern range comes from the négociant-éleveur division.

 Robert Parker - Wine Advocate